hadasze/hadasze/README.md

 These are some of my projects
 ---------------------------------------------------------------------

-- 👉Event management app - EventIt project
+- 👉 Event management app - EventIt project
 - Server-Client Application for buying product and manage stores
 - Server side - Java, Spring Boot Application
 - Client side - React, NodeJS